ZyadElsoudy/ZyadElsoudy/README.md

 - 👋 Hi, I’m @ZyadElsoudy
 - 👀 I’m interested in Software Testing
-- ⚡ Fun fact: Why doing it manually,However you have the ability to automate it !
+- ⚡ Fun fact: Why doing it manually, However you have the ability to automate it !

 <!---
 ZyadElsoudy/ZyadElsoudy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.